ATUL-AGR/Questionnaire/README.md

 #Ensure the postgres database has a super user named postgres and the password for the same is postgres

 #It is assumed You have created a project named questionaire in the projects directory in C: drive.
-The below command shuld import the tables in postgres database
+The below command should import the tables in postgres database

 psql -U postgres postgres < C:\projects\questionaire\questions.pgsql

-#This will import the tables and any data into teh postgress tables.
+#This will import the tables and any data into the postgress tables.
 If password is prompted provide the password as postgres